Last updated September 30, 2024

-Ayurveda has been steadily climbing the social ladder for decades and is now the gold standard in healing centers, advanced hospitals and luxury spas around the world.
+Ayurveda has been steadily climbing the social ladder for decades and is now the gold standard in healing centers, advanced hospitals and luxury spas worldwide.
 Your beginner’s guide to Ayurveda starts here.

-In Sanskrit, Ayurveda means “the science of life” and this science encourages prevention of disease by paying close attention to balancing our inner and outer worlds through proper selection of foods, lifestyle and herbs.
+In Sanskrit, Ayurveda means “the science of life.”
+This science encourages prevention of disease by paying close attention to balancing our inner and outer worlds through proper selection of foods, lifestyle and herbs.

 Ayurveda teaches us to live in harmony with nature by reminding us we are nature.
 And when we get out of balance, like most of us do at some point, Ayurveda helps us identify where we are out of alignment.

 The principles are simple and begin with the understanding that “like increases like” and “opposites balance.”
-These premises illuminate the way back to our individual rhythms and are a real game changer once you commit to using them on a daily basis.
+These ideas can be transformative when applied daily.

 In full form, Ayurveda is a vast science covering everything from yoga to herbs, diet, exercise, mantra, gem, color, aroma and sound therapy.
-Just learning some of the basics is a great way to begin making better choices in life—including what to have for dinner and which wellness vacation to book.
+Learning the basics helps make better life choices, from what to have for dinner to which wellness vacation to book.

 The most important concept to know in Ayurveda is your dosha.
-In layman’s terms, this refers to which elements are dominant in you.
+In layman’s terms, this refers to which elements are dominant.
 So let’s get learning with this beginner’s guide to Ayurveda.

 Ayurveda 101